1315 PR.04 Effort Reporting

 - Cost Transfer Principles – Office of Sponsored Projects Training Class

 - Effort Reporting Principles – Office of Sponsored Projects Training Class

 - Effort Certification for Reviewers – Workday Training Guide

 Workday can be accessed via the Workday at Yale website or from the It’s Your Yale website.
 If logging into Workday from an off-campus location, Multifactor Authentication is required.
-Information regarding Multifactor Authentication and login is located at Yale’s ITS website.
+Information regarding Multifactor Authentication and login is located at ITS Help Desk.

 Certifiers and administrators responsible for the successful completion of ECSs can access ECSs via their Workday Inbox.
 The Workday Inbox is accessed either by clicking the inbox icon in the upper right corner of the Workday screen or from the Inbox worklet on the Workday homepage.

 The actions below support the effort reporting process and help ensure the timely and accurate completion of ECSs.

 Action 1: Communicate Timelines and Expectations

 ECRs in order to better manage the effort certification process, should establish a timeline and set expectations according to policy and procedure within the department to ensure the effort certification process is completed in a timely fashion.
 At the initiation of an effort reporting period, ECRs need to inform the certifiers that an ECS will be available for their certification.
 A sample email is provided in the attached Appendix.
 This communication may assist in the identification of any individuals who are traveling or have left the University via an auto-response.

 ECRs must ensure effort report templates for faculty that left Yale during the effort reporting period are completed and in accordance with the Effort Reporting Requirements for an Exiting PI/Faculty Member process described below.

 If a PI/faculty member left Yale prior to completing an effort report template, the ECR should follow the Section 10: Effort Reporting Requirements for PI/Faculty Member Post-Departure process described below.